VenalityXT/Basic-Networking-Cmdlets/Networking_Cmdlets.md

 ### What the screenshot reveals:

 - VM received an address in the `192.168.x.x` range.
-- Default gateway is present — routing is active.
+- Default gateway is present and routing is active.
 - Mask confirms standard `/24` network.

 This output immediately answers: